Doichain/bitcore-doichain/README.md

-# Namecoin Support Module for Bitcore
+# Doichain Support Module for Bitcore (based on Namecoin version)

 [![NPM Package](https://img.shields.io/npm/v/bitcore-namecoin.svg?style=flat-square)](https://www.npmjs.org/package/bitcore-namecoin)
 [![Build Status](https://travis-ci.org/brandonrobertz/bitcore-namecoin.svg?branch=master)](https://travis-ci.org/brandonrobertz/bitcore-namecoin)
 [![Coverage Status](https://coveralls.io/repos/brandonrobertz/bitcore-namecoin/badge.svg?branch=master)](https://coveralls.io/r/brandonrobertz/bitcore-namecoin?branch=master)

-`bitcore-namecoin` adds namecoin support to bitcore for creating namecoin `name_*` transactions, private keys, and scripts in [Node.js](http://nodejs.org/) and web browsers.
+`bitcore-doichain` adds doichain support to bitcore for creating doichain `name_*` transactions, private keys, and scripts in [Node.js](http://nodejs.org/) and web browsers.

 Note: This is still experimental software.
 This module is not intended for use in production environments, or for use where real money is at stake, at this point.